STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 conda env export -f environment.yml
 ```

+You can use the option `--from-history` to include only the manually installed packages.

 ## Deactivating virtual environments

 Once you are done using the virtual environment, if you want to switch back to